 Published: June 11th 2017

-We are up early and drive to the airport.
-We fill our hire car with petrol.
+We stop to fill our hire car with petrol.
 It costs about twice as much per litre as it does back home.
-I think that we should have done more walking.
+It's probably a bit late now to decide that we should have done more walking.

-It seems that we are sharing our flight to Athens with the Greek Symphony Orchestra.
-They are seated all around us.
-They have all brought their instruments onto the plane with them as hand luggage, so the overhead lockers are packed with violins, flutes and trumpets.
+It seems that we're sharing our flight to Athens with the Greek Symphony Orchestra.
+They've all brought their instruments onto the plane with them as hand luggage, so the overhead lockers are packed with violins, flutes and trumpets.
 The three double bass players get on last with their instruments in tow.
 The instruments are taller than their players.
-I wait for the players to try to put them in the overhead lockers, but it seems that each of the double basses has bought its own seat.
+I wait with eager anticipation for the players to try to put them in the overhead lockers, but it seems that each of the double basses has bought its own seat.
 They take up an entire row and their players sit in the row behind them.
 The double basses look a bit odd; their tops stick up well above the tops of the heads of any of the passengers.

-We have only a few minutes until we need to board our flight to Mykonos.
-Fortunately the gate is very close to the gate we came in from.
 An older Greek lady is taking her dog in the cabin with her and she's carrying it in a very fashionable looking bag.
-The dog is very small, and it has a very high pitched yap.
+The dog's very small, and it has a very high pitched yap.
 It yaps a lot.
 I love dogs, but I'm not sure this extends to being yapped at from close range for an hour.
 Fortunately it's sitting at the other end of the plane.
 I wonder if you're allowed to take dogs in the cabin with you on flights in Australia.

-We get back to the hotel.
+to the hotel.
 Our luggage is not here.
-They told us at the airport that it would be delivered at about 6pm.
-It is now 7.30pm.
+They told us at the airport that it would be delivered at about 6pm, and it's now 7.30pm.
 We call the number that we were given.
 No one answers it.
 We try it again, and again, and again.
-Still no one answers it.
-We check the number on the airline's website.
-We send an email to the email address we were given.
-It is now 8.30pm.
-I think our luggage is probably in Uzbekistan by now.
+We check the number on the airline's website, and then send an email to the address we were given.
+It's 8.30pm and I think our luggage is probably in Uzbekistan by now.
 I wonder if they have a lost luggage service in Uzbekistan.

-We walk back to the hotel.
-Our luggage has found its way back from Uzbekistan.
-We are very relieved.
+We get back to the hotel to find that our luggage has fortunately found its way back from Uzbekistan.